 Tourism is hugely important in the Philippines – and impactful.
 More than 10% of the country’s GDP comes from the tourism sector.
 There some 7,641 islands spread out over 82 provinces in 17 regions.
 Some of the country’s top attractions include biodiversity, diving, sailing, and rainforests.
 The Philippines is also hugely important as a cultural destination.
 For instance, it’s home to 6 UNESCO world heritage sites, 3 UNESCO intangible cultural heritage practices, 1 UNESCO creative city designation, and 8 ASEAN Heritage Parks, among other honors.
-It’s no wonder than more than 4 million people visit the Philippines each year!
+It’s no wonder that more than 4 million people visit the Philippines each year!
 If you’re planning on traveling to the Philippines, this is the critical health, travel, insurance, and safety advice you need.

 Quality of Filipino Health Care and Travel Insurance Options

 The state of health care in the Philippines can vary drastically depending on what part of the country you’re in.
 Hospital standards are excellent in Manila and other large cities.
 Most doctors, nurses, and support staff speak English.
 You can expect top diagnostic equipment.
 As well, the facilities are clean and relatively comfortable, although without a lot of privacy.

 However, the situation is much different in rural areas.
 At best, healthcare facilities can be described as adequate.
 At worst, they’re non-existent or a little more than a tiny clinic with one or two nurses.

 The standards at private healthcare facilities are far superior to public ones.
 Travelers can expect shorter wait times and private, more comfortable facilities.
 The superior care you receive here is one excellent reason to carry comprehensive travel medical insurance.
 A second good reason is that you’re covered for medical evacuation.
 Due to the remote nature of the Philippines’ islands, travelers who need emergency care are often evacuated to Malaysia, Singapore, and Thailand.